Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 · removing specks Using a tube or straw they can be sucked out, but it's better they were not there at all.
 Many specks come from putting perfect honey into dusty jars.
 It's easy to wash teacloths so use good ones and wipe all jars with care.

 · bubble problems Filling with the jars pre-heated helps stop air sticking to the sides.
-Allowing time for bubbles to escape whilst in the settling tank is the best, so prepare in good time, let the honey settle and fill jars slowly.
+Allowing time for bubbles to escape whilst in the settling tank is the best, so prepare in good time, let the honey settle and then fill jars slowly.
 Bubbles under the shoulder of a jar can easily be dislodged using a clean bent wire, then skimmed off later.
+This applies especially to hexagonal jars, which seem to trap air every time.

 · What is the difference between naturally granulated (=naturally crystallised) and soft set (= creamed) honey?
 This is often not clear, but in general NC has set from clear liquid in the jar and usually has a grainier texture, whilst soft set has been seeded and stirred in bulk until just before it sets, then poured into jars.
 It has a smoother texture and often a flatter plainer top surface.
 Some soft set shows streaks up the side of the jar because the crystals were lined up by ascending bubbles just before it set.
 Creamed honey is the same thing as soft set, whatever some may tell you.